 |Free STDF Resources : : liblzw|

-Since I ripped the compression algorithms out of the public-domain package ncompress (google for ncompress-4.2.4.tar.gz as it no longer has a homepage), I've also released liblzw into the public-domain for people to do with as they will.
+Since the compression algorithms were ripped out of the public-domain package ncompress, liblzw has also been released into the public-domain for people to do with as they will.
 Just please send me bugfixes as you find them :).

 One last note for those of you coming late to the party; all existing patents on the LZW algorithm have expired world-wide.
 So LZW is now patent free (whoopee!).Status